zazawertuy/Moral-ties/README.md

 1.- The folder "Networks" contains networks with 1000 and 7500 nodes ordered by an increasing value of clustering coefficient.

 2.- The file "code/Moral Ties.py" in Python uses the networks presented in folder "Networks" and provides the metrics for both
 Direct Moral Ties and Indirect Moral Ties.
-It also provides the inputs for the proofs of Theorems 1 and 3.
+It also provides the inputs for the numerical verification of the proofs for Theorems 1 and 3 in the article.

-3.- The file "code/proofs of Theorems 1 and 3.R" in R provides the numerical proofs for Theorems 1 and 3 in the article.
+3.- The file "code/proofs of Theorems 1 and 3.R" in R provides the numerical verification of the proofs for Theorems 1 and 3 in the article.